 A Cornwall activity holiday with a nautical twist.
-You can learn to sail a tradional boat and re-discover the art of rowing when we anchor to explore an unspoilt beach or creek.
+You can learn to sail a traditional boat and re-discover the art of rowing when we anchor to explore an unspoilt beach or creek.
 Wherever we land we can reach the famously rugged South West Coast Path which runs around the whole Cornish coast.

+Our SAIL WALK ROW voyages on 'Eve of St Mawes' in Cornwall are designed with novices and newcomers to sailing in mind and appeal to those who particularly like a holiday with plenty of fresh air, healthy exercise and great food.
 We won’t be yomping miles and we do welcome all ages, but you will need to be reasonable agile e.g. able to get down a short ladder from Eve into a dinghy.

 Eve’s skippers know many wildlife haunts, caves and coves, pubs worth walking inland for and spectacular viewpoints.
-Adam or Debbie love walking and will join you where possible or help you explore for yourselves.
+Georgia or Debbie love walking and will join you where possible or help you explore for yourselves.

-In 2012 we needed to replace our well used ships tender, so we chose to invest in a 15ft clinker rowing boat instead of the typical inflatable with outboard that most yachts carry.
+In 2012 we needed to replace our well used ships tender for Eve, so we chose to invest in a 15ft clinker rowing boat instead of the typical inflatable with outboard that most yachts carry.
 Built by Peter Williams of Bodinnick Boatyard 'Number 8' is an improved replica of our previous tender, which was built from original template moulds found at Freshwater Boatyard, St Mawes.
 The original was believed to be a tender for 1890's pilot cutter Vincent, based in St Mawes.
 Anyway its a great boat to take all 7 crew on adventures and forays ashore.
 We use 13ft gig boat oars, plus we have a smaller set of oars for young sailors and a sculling oar for poseurs.